A geometric distortion solution specifically for historical observations and its implementation: Introduction

-To address this situation, we propose a method to derive the analytical GD model without relying on dithered observations.
-In other words, this method enables using the observations of the target alone to solve GD, eliminating the requirement of GD calibration observations.
+To address this issue, a method is proposed to derive an analytical GD model without the requirement of GD calibration observations.
 We demonstrate the performance of this method by comparing it with the well-established GD correction method \citep{Peng2012, Wang2019}.
-Additionally, we perform the reduction of the Himalia (J6) observations captured by the 2.4-m telescope at Yunnan Observatory and the 60-cm telescope observations for a low-mass close binary system GSC02038-0293 \citep{Dal2012}.
+Additionally, we perform the reduction of Himalia (J6) observations captured by the 2.4-m telescope at Yunnan Observatory and the 60-cm telescope observations for a binary system GSC02038-00293.
+Himalia is the largest member of Jovian irregular satellites \citep{Grav2015}.
+We have been observing and measuring the positions of irregular satellites for the past decade \citep{Peng2017,Shang2022}, dedicated to improving astrometric methods to obtain high-precision astrometric results.
+The high-precision astrometric observations of irregular satellites can be used for improving its ephemerides, as well as understanding the formation of early solar system.
+GSC2038-00293 is a close binary system with high-level magnetic activity, studying its nature is of great significance for understanding stellar evolution \citep{Dal2012}.
+Although a lot of research has been done on the system, including light-curve analysis and out-of-eclipse analyses, its nature is still not very clear.
+A new study intends to combine previous work with the position changes of the binary system to reveal its unknown nature, so we perform astrometry for its historical observations.
 These observations are initially reduced using plate constants without GD correction, but the results are unsatisfactory.
 Like many telescopes primarily employed for photometric purposes, the 60-cm telescope at Yunnan Observatory has never performed any GD calibration observations.
-The novel research focus of the binary GSC02038-0293, however, highlights the importance of astrometry.
-Since our method is effective and easy to implement, it is especially applicable at this time.
-Applying our method to correct GD significantly improves the astrometry of the targets, leading to more reliable results than any other reduction methods.
-The results indicate that our method is particularly useful for reducing historical observations that lack of GD calibration observations.
-The advantages of our method make it valuable in studying the long-term changes in the positions of the targets, as well as their formation and evolution.
-A Python implementation of this method is avaliable on GitHub\footnote{\url{https://github.com/JxnuLin/GDSolver}}.
+However, the novel research focus of the binary GSC02038-00293 highlights the importance of astrometry.
+Since our method does not require GD calibration observations, it is adopted in the reduction of these observations.